Chess in Alaska

 Chess in Alaska refers to competitive chess played within the state of Alaska.
-As of August 2025, Alaska only has 77 active players registered with the United States Chess Federation, one of the lowest player counts in the United States.
+As of March 2026, Alaska only has 118 active players registered with the United States Chess Federation.
 The current USCF Alaska state affiliate is the Alaska Chess Federation.

 History

 As a non-contiguous state, Alaska has had limited chess opportunities.
 The cost of traveling to and from the contiguous states has discouraged chess participation across the state.
 For example, Alaska was one of three states that did not send a participant to the 2015 Dewain Barber Tournament of K–8 Champions.
+Alaska has also been the final stop for some “50-state” chess voyagers, including Michael Abron in 2019 and Megan Chen in 2023.

+Alaska has had different state chapters throughout its history including Far North Chess, the Alaska Chess League, and the Last Frontier Chess Foundation.
+The Alaska Chess Federation is the current state chapter, having been founded in 2024.

+Alaska Chess League Era

+The Alaska Chess League was the official Alaska USCF state affiliate as far back as at least 1981.
+The organization was based in Anchorage.
+The organization's membership dues were $10.

+In the March 1981 issue of Chess Life, John McCumiskey was listed as the organization contact and state delegate.
+Stephen Wayne Gordon was listed as the state's sole alternate voting member.
+In 1986, the state had no delegates.

+In 1996, Far North Chess replaced the Alaska Chess League as the state affiliate.